-Soprano Carrie-Ann Williams is currently studying with Royal Academy Opera under the tutelage of Elizabeth Ritchie and Ingrid Surgenor.
+Soprano Carrie-Ann Williams graduated in summer 2018 from The Royal Academy Opera under the tutelage of Elizabeth Ritchie and Ingrid Surgenor.

 Operatic roles include: The Fox: Janácek’s The Cunning Little Vixen, Anna Maurrant: Weill’s Street Scene, (with Birmingham Conservatoire) Sãvitri: Holst’s Sãvitri, Miss Wingrave: Britten’s Owen Wingrave (both BYO) Alcina: Handel’s Alcina, Lucy: Weill’s Die Dreigroschenoper and Donna Anna: Mozart’s Don Giovanni (all with RAO).
-This summer, Carrie-Ann will also be joining the Glyndebourne chorus for their 2018 season performing in Madama Butterfly, Der Rosenkavalier, Saul and Vanessa.
-She will also be covering the role of Kate Pinkerton in Puccini: Madama Butterfly and a Noble Orphan in Strauss: Der Rosenkavalier.
+In summer 2018, Carrie-Ann joined the Glyndebourne chorus for their 2018 season performing in Madama Butterfly, Der Rosenkavalier, Saul and Vanessa, She also covered the role of Kate Pinkerton in Puccini: Madama Butterfly and a Noble Orphan in Strauss: Der Rosenkavalier.

 As a Soloist, Carrie-Ann has had several opportunities and has performed many oratorio works across the country, recent work includes: Mozart: Exsultate, Jubilate, Mendelssohn: Elijah, Dvořák; Stabat Mater, Handel: Messiah, Haydn: Creation and Brahms: Requiem.